 Spotlight on Johanna Franks @Lovefrankiedotcom

 Love Frankie also collaborates on products such as that with surface pattern designer, Abigail Borg.
-Working together they have released an exclusive range of botanical inspired lampshades available exclusively on both their official websites and seen below.
+Working together they have released an exclusive range of botanical inspired lampshades available on both their official websites (see below for image).

 1. What was the reason behind you starting your business?

 For as long as I can remember I have always wanted to run my own business, with a passion for interior design and being a dab hand on the sewing machine I knew I wanted to make and create for a living.
 Plus being made redundant from my interior design job whilst pregnant will really make you assess your life choices!